jjnether/obsidian_backup/jnetherton/DA/Meta/TTX.md

 	- There may be rounding differences, but those are ok.
 It should be obvious if there are differences we don't want

-To edit PTX or breaker names:
+To edit PTX or source breaker names:
 - right click tag button
 - property substitution window
 - collapse them all to make it more readable